EthereumCommonwealth/DappTransition/README.md

 #### 3. Transition request can be submitted via twitter announcement

-Submit a tweet with `CLOme_to_eos` hashtag.
+Submit a tweet with `CLOne_me_to_eos` hashtag.
 Provide your contact email and project name in the tweet.
 Provide the `$CLO` hashtag in the tweet.